 The possibility of more than a few thousand people knowing a course by name is slim to none, so if you presented these certificates as your only accreditation for a job application or something similar, then you’re probably not going to get the spot.

-A lack of accreditation doesn’t mean that these are bad platforms or bad services in the slightest, it just means that there’s no officiality to them.
+A lack of accreditation doesn’t mean that these are the best online learning platforms or bad services in the slightest, it just means that there’s no officiality to them.
 Learning skills offered by both Skillshare and Brilliant still have plenty of benefits, they just won’t all necessarily be applicable right away.

-That being said, Brilliant didn’t do bad here, either.
+That being said, Brilliant didn’t do badly here, either.

 With Brilliant, it’s a lot more interactive than Skillshare, and they’re able to port over about 80-90% of that experience effectively into a mobile app.
 Problem is, unlike Skillshare, Brilliant is only available through iOS for the iPhone and iPad, so you’re pretty limited in that sense.

-Are Courses Better Than Problem Solving Even if They’re Not Certified?
+Are Free Courses Better Than Problem-Solving Even if They’re Not Certified?

 Problem-solving helps you become an out-of-the-box thinker, and that applies to so many different scenarios.

-It’s not a linear skill that focuses on one path from start to finish; it will affect the way you think and the way you approach problems for the rest of your life.
+It’s not a linear skill that focuses on one path from start to finish; it will affect the way you think and the way you approach problems for the lifelong learners.

 If you classify yourself as someone who follows instructions well and sticks to the rules, you could do with a little creative chaos.